 As a first time mum I didn’t know what to expect in the 2nd trimester.
 The 1st trimester was pressure was off as we announced the pregnancy to our friends, so would I now be able to enjoy being pregnant?

-As I entered the 2nd trimester of this pregnancy, I naively thought the morning sickness would soon stop.
+I naively thought the morning sickness would soon stop.
 If anything it seemed to ramp up a notch.
 Eating throughout the day kept it at bay, but I could be caught off guard.
 I was concerned about excessive weight gain, but since I appeared to be throwing up more than I was keeping down I was actually lighter than I had been before I fell pregnant.

 I started to need maternity trousers around 16/17 weeks.
 I technically could still wear a few of my pairs of jeans, but they were uncomfortable.
 Initially I borrowed from my sisters, but they favoured the under bump style and I didn’t really like them.
 I was reluctant to spend a lot as I (wrongly) assumed I would need to size up as my pregnancy progressed.
-I shopped around a bit and found these New Look jeans.
+I shopped around a bit and found some New Look jeans.
 The were super comfortable!
 I eventually ended up with 3 pairs in different colours.
 I’ve also heard great things about the ASOS maternity leggings, but I’m just not a leggings kind of girl.

 As with most of the rest of pregnant women out there I didn’t have any other scans between weeks 12 and 20.
 That is the longest stretch in which I didn’t see a medical professional throughout the whole pregnancy.